lucaCambi77/navvis/navvis-java/README.md

 See pdf in /pdf/NavVis_CodeChallenge_Web_1.pdf

 ## Install and run the application
-To use the application you need java 8 installed in your machine.
-This is a spring boot application with embedded tomcat
+To use the application you need java 8 installed in your machine

-There is a default profiles with which you can build the application

-To install (on project root)
+To create jar

-	- mvn clean install
+	- mvn clean package

 To run